-where $I{i,t+1}^{acquired}$ is a dummy which equals one if a firm i is acquired in year t + 1, $Innov{i,t}$ is one of the innovation measures for firm i in year t, $X{i,t}$ is a vector of control variables including firm size, leverage, market-to-book ratio, return on assets, cash holding, R&D expenditure, asset tangibility, dividend payment dummy, firm age, the square of firm age, year fixed effects, and industry fixed effects.
+dummy, firm age, the square of firm age, year fixed effects, and industry fixed effects.
 We include both $Innov{i,t}$ and its quadratic term $Innov{i,t}^2$ to capture the inverted U-shaped relation between a firm's probability of being acquired and its innovation.
 Table 2 presents the results.
-We find that even after controlling for a wide range of firm characteristics, the inverted U-shaped relation is still robust in the sense that for all innovation measures we use, we find a positive coefficient on the innovation measure and a negative coefficient on its quadratic term, both of which are statistically significant at 1% level in most regression specifications.
-The turning point, calculated as $innov^ = -\frac{B_1}{2C_1}$ , also lies around the 50th to 75th percentile of each innovation measure, indicating that the inverted U-shaped relation is empirically relevant.
-Taken together, we find that firms with an intermediate level of innovation are the most likely to be acquired, while firms with very weak or very strong innovation tend to stand alone.
-The inverted U-shaped relation is consistent with two counteracting forces brought about by firm innovation.
-On the one hand, innovative firms are more attractive targets in the M&A market, because they have the potential to create more value; on the other hand, if acquirers have imperfect information regarding target firm innovation, the adverse selection risk induced by information frictions makes it quite challenging to acquire highly innovative firms.
+We find that even after controlling for a wide range of firm characteristics, the inverted U-shaped relation is still robust in the sense that for all innovation measures we use, we find a positive coefficient for the innovation measure and a negative coefficient for its quadratic term, both of which are statistically significant at the 1% level in most regression specifications.
+The turning point, calculated as $innov^ = -\frac{B_1}{2C_1}$, also lies around the 50th to 75th percentiles of each innovation measure, indicating that the inverted U-shaped relation is empirically relevant.
+Taken together, we find that